Financial Planning

 2. Credit card debt consolidation loans/ personal loans

-A debt consolidation loan is a type of personal loan available from banks, credit unions and online lenders.
-With this solution, you'll take the loan's lump sum and use it pay off your cards.
-Then, instead of managing always-shifting credit card payments on every month, you'll only have the loan's monthly payment - at an annual percentage rate (or APR) lower than you're paying on your cards.
+A debt consolidation loan is a type of personal loan available from banks, credit unions, and online lenders.
+With this solution, you'll take the loan's lump sum and use it to pay off your cards.
+Then, instead of managing always-shifting credit card payments every month, you'll only have the loan's monthly payment - at an annual percentage rate (or APR) lower than you're paying on your cards.
 The loan's lower APR is the real cost-saver here.
 If you can't find a consolidation loan with a lower APR than your credit cards, then think twice about this approach.

 3. Home equity loan

 If you own a home and have enough equity to qualify, you can use a home equity loan or a home equity line of credit (also known as a HELOC) to pay off your credit cards or other debts.
-Talk to your mortgage provider and compare their terms with other financial institutions.
-Like personal or consolidation loans, simplified payments under a lower APR are big bonus here.
+Talk to your mortgage provider and compare their terms with those of other financial institutions.
+Like personal or consolidation loans, simplified payments under a lower APR are a big bonus here.

 4. Debt management plan